boostorg/hana/doc/tutorial.md

 To reflect this reality, Hana provides _tags_ representing its heterogeneous containers and other compile-time entities.
-For example, all of Hana's `integral_constant<int, ...>`s have different types, but they all share the same tag, `IntegralConstant<int>`.
+For example, all of Hana's `integral_constant<int, ...>`s have different types, but they all share the same tag, `integral_constant_tag<int>`.
 This allows the programmer to think in terms of that single type instead of trying to think in terms of the actual types of the objects.
 Furthermore, Hana adopts the convention of naming these tags by adding the `_tag` suffix, to make them stand out and differentiate them from actual types.

 @note